cucumber/cucumber-ruby/README.txt

 * TODO: Rename entire library "Cucumber" (Patty wrote it on the bus)
 * TODO: Add a yaml file for different languages
 * TODO: Custom nodes for the syntax tree
-* TODO: Actually execute the stories
+* TODO: Actually execute the cucumber
 * TODO: Make rake run specs by default
 * TODO: Make it work with pure ruby regexen